donmccurdy/glTF-Transform/packages/docs/src/lib/pages/contributing.md

 - `@hidden` methods and classes are hidden from documentation, but still included in TypeScript definitions for the package.
 This code is not intended for wide use, but may be necessary for other packages in the glTF Transform monorepo.
+- `@experimental` tags indicate unstable APIs that do not yet follow SemVer conventions.

 ### Roadmap